cds-snc/digital-canada-ca-website/content/en/service-digital-toolkit/accessibility/our-commitment-to-accessibility-and-inclusivity/index.md

 ## Our standard

 At a minimum, our services strive to meet level AA of the [Web Content Accessibility Guidelines 2.1 (WCAG 2.1)](https://www.w3.org/TR/WCAG21/).
 We've tried to meet and, in some cases, exceed that standard.
-Applying a service-design lens also helps ensure our services are accessible across all channels involved — from the most common browsers, platforms, and devices people will use to access services to common assistive technologies.
+Applying a service-design lens also helps ensure our services are accessible across all channels involved — from the most common browsers, platforms and devices people will use to access services to common assistive technologies.

 From the start, we work with the people who will use a product, including people with disabilities.
-We work across all disciplines — blurring the lines between research, development, design, and accessibility.
+We work across all disciplines — blurring the lines between research, development, design and accessibility.
 Our goal, for whatever we're working on, is to make it better than it was yesterday.

 ## Our principles of accessibility